tiffbouchard/shopify-ecommerce/README.md

 <!--- I think being able to give these individuals the ability to showcase their unique ideas is what propels our society towards something great.--->

 ## Learning Outcomes
-During the process of desiging and building this project, I learned a lot.
+During the process of designing and building this project, I learned a lot.
 Specifically...
   - Collaborating on design process through wireframing with Figma
   - Using React context hooks in order to share state among components rather than prop drilling
   - Using Next.js for server side rendering and built in API routes